This article explains how the 'Guess' feature attempts to automatically explain your bank transactions in FreeAgent.

 If Guess finds a match, it merges the imported transaction with the manual transaction to avoid duplication in your account.
-Guess will ignore any manual transactions that are locked.
+Please note that Guess will ignore any manual transactions that are locked.

 If Guess was unable to find a matching manual transaction, it moves on to the next set of rules.
 If the imported transaction is from PayPal, the following rules are triggered:

-Many of our users receive recurring payments from their customers and would like these to be explained automatically by Guess.
-If you add an income category to your company named “Subscription Income”, Guess will explain "Web Accept Payment Received", "PayPal Express Checkout Payment Received", or "Website Payments Pro API Solution" transactions as "Subscription Income".
+If you receive recurring payments from your customers and would like these to be explained automatically by Guess, you can add an income category named ‘Subscription Income’ for example.
+Guess will then explain ‘Web Accept Payment Received’, ‘PayPal Express Checkout Payment Received’, or ‘Website Payments Pro API Solution’ transactions using that ‘Subscription Income’ category.

-Guess will currently not match any invoices that have automatic Thank You emails enabled to ensure we don't send these emails to the wrong customer.
+Please note that Guess will currently not match any invoices, or recurring invoices, that have automatic thank you emails enabled to ensure that these emails aren’t sent to the wrong customer.

 Finally, Guess will attempt to explain the imported transaction based on previous explanations of similar transactions, using the following criteria:

-- Only matches on the latest 10,000 transactions in the bank account
+- It will only consider matches on the latest 10,000 transactions in the bank account

-- Only matches money in to money in, and money out to money out
+- It will only match money in to money in, and money out to money out

 - Previously guessed explanations that are marked for review will be ignored